prediktech/smarti-docs/docs/concepts/second-line-assurance.md

 # Second Line Assurance
+There are typically three levels of assurance:
+- **Level 1** is where the business (or site) verifies their own systems.
+- **Level 2** is where a Group function (internal to the greater business but external from the site) will come and perform a review on specific aspects that are considered critical from a business risk and continuity perspective.
+- **Level 3** is when an external auditor comes in and performs the assessment.

 Second line of assurance questions are related to statutory, high risk, or critical requirements.
 These questions are identified by the ![Image](/assets/screenshots/concepts/secondLineIcon.png) icon.

 ![Image](/assets/screenshots/concepts/question.png)